 Vegetarians and vegans typically show the largest cognitive response to creatine supplementation.
 Diet provides essentially no creatine on a plant-based pattern, so baseline brain and muscle creatine stores are 20–30% lower than in omnivores.
 Supplementing at 5 g/day brings stores closer to omnivore baseline within a few weeks, and the cognitive change is correspondingly larger.
 Of all cognitive supplements, creatine has the strongest evidence base specifically for plant-based eaters.

 If you're already taking creatine for muscle or performance, a brain benefit comes essentially for free.
-If you're considering it specifically for cognition, the rational expectation is a meaningful but not transformative improvement, with the largest gains showing up under metabolic stress.
+If you're considering it specifically for cognition, the rational expectation is a meaningful but not significant improvement, with the largest gains showing up under metabolic stress.

 5 g/day of creatine monohydrate is the entry point.
 10 g/day has the better mechanistic case for brain-specific outcomes if you tolerate it.
 Take it daily, not just on training days.
-Combine with adequate hydration and electrolytes — see YourHealthier Creatine Hydration Powder for the formulation we built around this principle.
+Combine with adequate hydration and electrolytes, see YourHealthier Creatine Hydration Powder for the formulation we built around this principle.

 For context across the rest of the creatine literature: Creatine for Older Adults, Creatine for Women, When to Take Creatine, and Creatine HCl vs Monohydrate.